 September: The public fund “Frontal Trust Rendimiento con Liquidez” (Frontal Trust Performance with Liquidity) begins operations, which has as its main objective to invest its resources in shares of the private investment fund “Cordada Fondo de Inversión Privado Deuda y Facturas I” (Cordada Private Investment Fund Debt and Invoices I ), managed by the related company Cordada Capital S.A.
 This investment fund has unique and novel characteristics for the capital market, as it is a public offer instrument, it offers a fixed daily accrual through its preferred series and liquidity similar to term deposits through its 30- and 60-day redemption policy.

 October: The public fund “Frontal Trust U.S. Residential Credit Opportunity I”, begins operations, which aims to invest in short term mortgage-backed loans originating in the U.S.

-December: FT, in conjunction with a group of entrepreneurs and businessmen with experience in the distribution and sale of cars, creates Car1, a technological platform wherby an online experience for the sale of used vehicles will be offered.
+December: FT, in conjunction with a group of entrepreneurs and businessmen with experience in the distribution and sale of cars, creates Car1, a technological platform that offers an online experience for the sale of used vehicles.